HACCP Certification for Cannabis

 Let’s talk about it!

-Contact us to learn more about how we can solve your training challenges.
-The schedule of online public classes is below - just click on a session to register.
+Contact us to learn more about how we can solve your training challenges or check out our schedule of online public classes - just click on a session to register.
 You can also email or give us a call to discuss group HACCP training presented online or at your facility or other venue.
 Don’t let your staff miss out on this important training event.